runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 #### Stack and memory:

-Although it is a public function, i.e., it can be called internally or externally, we consider only the internal use case, where the inputs are passed through the stack and the memory.

-The input stack consists of the following:
+The function is `public`, to which both internal and external calls can be made.
+One of the main differences between two types of calls is how to pass the input.
+The internal call passes the input through the stack and the memory, while the external call passes the input through the call data.

+For the internal call, the input stack is given as follows:
 ```
 NONCE : REFUND_RECEIVER : GAS_TOKEN : GAS_PRICE : DATA_GAS : SAFE_TX_GAS : OPERATION : DATA_LOC : VALUE : TO : RETURN_LOC : WS
 ```
-where the first ten elements are the function arguments in the reverse order, while `DATA_LEN_LOC` is a memory pointer to the actual data buffer.
+where the first ten elements are the function arguments in the reverse order, while `DATA_LOC` is a memory pointer to the actual buffer of `data`.
 Note that `OPERATION` is encoded as `unit8`.

 The memory stores the `data` buffer starting at the location `DATA_LOC`, where it first stores the size of the buffer, followed by the actual buffer bytes, as illustrated below:
 ```
 |<-  32  ->|<-    DATA_LEN    ->|
 +----------+--------------------+